rlipscombe/nancy-owin-signalr-chat/README.md

 nancy-owin-signalr-chat
 =======================

-Demo chat app using self-hosted OWIN, NancyFX and SignalR
+Demo chat app using self-hosted OWIN, NancyFX and SignalR.